jaredvasquez/kubetemp/README.md

 Tool for generating kubernetes manifests using JINJA templates.

 #### Installing kubetemp
-Kubetemp required Python 3.6 or greater and can be installed by pip:
+Kubetemp requires Python 3.6 or greater and can be installed by pip:
 ```
 pip install kubetemp
 ```